tiyafrancy/nosql-challenge/README.md

 # Module 12 Challenge

-To complete this challenge, we are provided with 2 starter jupyter notebook and one json file.
+To complete this challenge, we are provided with 2 starter code jupyter notebook and one json file.
 First we need to import the data provided in the **establishments.json** file from our terminal.
 We name the database **uk_food** and the collection **establishments**.
 Use the following code to import the file :
 **mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json**